 - Parkinson’s disease

-When the Camp Lejeune Justice Act passes into law, it will be slightly easier for veterans and their families to get the compensation they deserve.
+When the new bill passes into law, it will be slightly easier for veterans and their families to apply for benefits and get the compensation they deserve.
+If you meet the VA disability eligibility requirements, you will receive healthcare and medical services at no cost to you.
 Many diseases are not listed as there is still much research to complete.

 Are There Reimbursement Options or Health Care Services?